 If the Primitive Type given is not an Integer type, it throws an InvalidPrimitiveType exception as per InvalidPrimitiveType.h in [SMP_FILES];

-If another type with the same uuid already is registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].
+If another type with the same UUID is already registered, it throws a TypeAlreadyRegistered exception as per TypeAlreadyRegistered.h in [SMP_FILES].

 IComponent and IDynamicInvocation support fields, parameters and operations of Integer types via the PTK_Int primitive types, as an Integer is mapped to one of Int8 / Int16 / Int32 / Int64 / UInt8 / UInt16 / UInt32 / UInt64.